ccb-hms/HuBMAPy/README.md

 `-o OUTPUT` Path to output folder for the query results files.

 `-n NAME`   Name of the query, to be included in the generated query results file.

-`-r SAVE_REASONED_ONTOLOGY`   Save the ontology with its inferred axioms after reasoning.

 ## Programmatic Usage